tonnpa/begin-here/README.txt

 Step 3.
 Set up the database
 	- Create the database tables
 	python manage.py migrate
+	- Populate the database tables

+Step 4.
+Populate the database
+	- Download the snapshot of our database containing the model instances with cleaned and aggregated attributes from:

+	- Place the snapshot.json into the folder ~/begin-here/foodmap/fixtures
+	- Load the data
+	python manage.py loaddata snapshot

 Following these steps, the web server could be started with
 	python manage.py runserver